FIN 121. Introduction to Actuarial Science. (3 Credits)

 FIN 320.
 Money and Banking.
 (3 Credits)

-is a functional analysis of financial institutions with emphasis on commercial banking.
+This course is a functional analysis of financial institutions with emphasis on commercial banking.
 It includes a review of the nature, history, and functions of money-creating depository institutions.
 It also includes an examination of the role of central banks and the implications of monetary and fiscal policy for economic growth, inflation, employment, trade and exchange rates.
-3 credits.

 FIN 321.
 Financial Math for Actuaries.
 (3 Credits)